niks3089/tech-blog/content/posts/token-history-problem-statement.md

 - Create an indexer which listens and record token transfers from gRPC Geyser based validator.
 - Ensure the indexer is resilient to failures and ensures data correctly and availability.

-#### Database Schema Design
+#### Database Storage
-- Design a schema in TimescaleDB to store token transfer data efficiently.
+- Design a schema using TimescaleDB to store token transfer data and retrieve it quickly and efficiently.
 - Use its hypertable feature for optimized querying and data management.

 #### API Implementation
 - Develop JSON RPC endpoints to query token transfer history.
-- Endpoints should support filtering by wallet address, token type, and date range.
+- Endpoints should support filtering by wallet address, token type and date range.

-#### Monitoring and Maintenance
-- Implement monitoring to ensure the indexer is capturing data correctly.
-- Develop maintenance scripts to manage data retention policies.

 ### Deliverables

 #### Indexer
 - A fully functional indexer that captures token transfer data from the blockchain.

-#### Database Schema
+#### Database
 - A TimescaleDB schema designed for efficient storage and querying of token transfer data.

 #### API